-- (A) A Detainee who seeks to communicate with or be visited by a representative of the media, or a representative of the media who seeks to communicate with or visit a Detainee, shall make a request for approval by the Registrar. - (B) The Registrar may prohibit a Detainee from communicating with or being visited by a representative of the media if there are reasonable grounds for believing that such communications or visit: - (i) is for the purposes of attempting to arrange the escape of the Detainee from the Detention Facility; - (ii) could prejudice or otherwise undermine the outcome of the proceedings against the Detainee or any other proceedings; - (iii) could constitute a danger to the health and safety of any person; - (iv) could be used by the Detainee to breach an order made by a Judge or a Chamber, or otherwise interfere with the administration of justice or frustrate the mandate of the Special Court; or - (v) could disturb the maintenance of the security and good order in the Detention Facility.
+- (A) A Detainee who seeks to communicate with or be visited by a representative of the media, or a representative of the media who seeks to communicate with or visit a Detainee, shall make a request for approval by the Registrar. - (B) The Registrar may prohibit a Detainee from communicating with or being visited by a representative of the media if there are reasonable grounds for believing that such communications or visit: - (i) is for the purposes of attempting to arrange the escape of the Detainee from the Detention Facility; - (ii) could prejudice or otherwise undermine the outcome of the proceedings against the Detainee or any other proceedings; - (iii) could constitute a danger to the health and safety of any person; - (iv) could be used by the Detainee to breach an order made by a Judge or a Chamber, or otherwise interfere with the administration of justice or frustrate the mandate of the Special Court; or - (v) could disturb the maintenance of the security and good order in the Detention Facility. - (C) The same conditions of access as described under rule 42(A), (B), (D), (E) and (F) above shall apply to visits from media.

-Rule 43 - Communications with and Visits from Diplomatic and Consular Representatives
+Rule 44 - Communications with and Visits from Diplomatic and Consular Representatives

-- (A) Detainees who are not Sierra Leonean nationals shall be allowed to communicate with and receive visits from the diplomatic and consular representative of the State of which they are a national. - (B) Detainees who are nationals of States without diplomatic or consular representation in the Host Country and refugees and stateless persons shall be allowed to communicate with the diplomatic representative of the State which takes charge or their interests or the national or international authority whose task is to serve the interest of such persons.
+- (A) Detainees who are not Sierra Leonean nationals shall be allowed to communicate with and receive visits from the diplomatic and consular representatives of the State of which they are a national. - (B) Detainees who are nationals of States without diplomatic or consular representation in the Host Country and refugees and stateless persons shall be allowed to communicate with the diplomatic representative of the State which takes charge of their interests or the national or international authority whose task is to serve the interest of such persons.

-Rule 44 - Communications with and Visits from Counsel
+Rule 45 - Communications with and Visits from Counsel

-(A) Each Detainee shall be entitled to receive visits from his Counsel and Legal Assistant and to communicate fully and without restraint by letter or telephone with his Counsel and Legal Assistant, with the assistance of an interpreter where necessary.
-All such communications shall be privileged, unless otherwise ordered by a Judge or a Chamber.
+(A) Each Detainee shall be entitled to receive privileged visits from the Principal Defender, his Counsel and their Legal Assistants and to communicate fully and without restraint by letter or telephone with the Principal Defender, his Counsel and their Legal Assistants, with the assistance of an interpreter where necessary.
+All such communications shall be privileged, otherwise ordered by a Judge or a Chamber.
+The list of persons entitled to privileged communications shall remain strictly limited at all times to the Principal Defender, the Detainee's Counsel and specifically designated members of their teams working under their authority and responsibility and bound by the Code of Professional Conduct for Counsel.

-- (B) Each Detainee shall bear the expense of all such communications and visits unless he is indigent, in which case the Special Court shall pay for such expenses. - (C) All visits shall be made by prior arrangement with the Chief of Detention as to the time and duration of the visit and shall be subject to the same security controls under Rule 41 (C) (E) of the Rules.
-The Chief of Detention shall not refuse a request for such a visit without reasonable grounds. - (D) Visits from Counsel and Legal Assistants shall be conducted in the sight of but not within the hearing of the staff of the Detention Facility. - (E) Legal Assistants referred to in this rule must be admitted to practice law in a State.
+- (B) Each Detainee shall bear the expense of all such communications and visits unless he is indigent, in which case the Residual Special Court shall pay for such expenses. - (C) All visits shall be made by prior arrangement with the Chief of Detention as to the time and duration of the visit and shall be subject to the same security controls under rule 42(D)-(F) of the Rules, except for the fact that privileged documents shall be searched in a way that respects their privileged nature without looking at their written content.
+The Chief of Detention shall not refuse a request for such a visit without reasonable grounds. - (D) Visits from the Principal Defender, Counsel and Legal Assistants shall take place without undue delay, interception or censorship and in full confidentiality.
+These may be conducted in the sight of but not within the hearing of the staff of the Detention Facility. - (E) Legal Assistants referred to in this rule must be admitted to practice law in a State.

-Rule 45 - Identity of Visitors
+Rule 46 - Identity of Visitors